 By: Lynn Barker

-Sarah is moving on.
+Sarah Michelle Gellar is moving on.
 The fan fave says: “I was very burned out after “Buffy”.
-Kidzworld is talking to Ms. Gellar about her new TV series “Ringer”, starting on the CW network Sept.
-13th.
+Kidzworld is talking to Ms. Gellar about her new TV series “Ringer”, airing on The CW network.

 Do you love cool mystery stories, good sis vs. bad sis drama, hot fashions and twisted love stories?
 Then you’ll like to watch Sarah play twins.